 Academic Visitor Program

 As part of our efforts to contribute to the development of a worldwide network of researchers in educational assessment and evaluation, we recently established the IEA Research and Analysis (RandA) Unit.
-The unit offers academics the opportunity to visit IEA’s Data Processing and Research Center (IEA DPC) in Hamburg, Germany.
+The unit offers academics the opportunity to visit IEA’s Data Processing and Research Center in Hamburg, Germany.
 The academic visitor program enables visiting researchers and RandA staff members to come together to exchange ideas and develop joint projects.

 Main features of the visitor program